 Here’s what a CP-70 sounds like, emulated using the software instrument available in XLN Audio’s Addictive Keys Complete Collection:

-The Fender Rhodes is by far the most popular tine electric piano, and perhaps boats the most recognizable electric piano sound of all.
-The iconic timbre is generated by a hammer striking a piece of steel wire, called a tine, that’s attached to a tonebar.
+The iconic timbre of many electric pianos is generated by a hammer striking a piece of steel wire, called a tine, that’s attached to a tonebar.
 The tonebar resonates with the struck wire, acting as an asymmetrical tuning fork.
 Think of the tuning fork as the counterpart of the vibrating string of a traditional grand piano, and the tonebar as the soundboard-like resonator (except each key has its own tonebar).
 Each individual fork is tuned using a small spring that adjusts the length of the tine.

 Please excuse my amateur playing as you enjoy this tine piano demo, created using the Mark One instrument from Addictive Keys Complete Collection: